Note To Readers:

 The misguided belief that tightness equals purity, restraint, or higher sexual value isn’t just biologically wrong, but also socially damaging.

-The belief that frequent receptive anal sex (aka bottoming) permanently “loosens” the anus is a complete biological fallacy.
-The human anus is lined with circular muscles known as the internal and external anal sphincters.
-These are incredibly elastic.
-They are designed to stretch during bowel movements and penetration, and then return to their resting state immediately after.
+The belief that frequent receptive anal sex (also known as bottoming) permanently “loosens” the anus is scientifically inaccurate.
+As mentioned earlier, the human anus is lined with circular muscles called the internal and external anal sphincters.
+For emphasis, these muscles are highly elastic.
+They stretch during bowel movements and penetration, then return to their resting state immediately afterwards.

 In short, tightness isn’t a fixed trait.
-Tightness is a temporary physiological response shaped by emotion, context, and muscle tone, rather than sexual history.
+Tightness is a temporary physiological response influenced by emotion, context, and muscle tone, rather than sexual history.
+Adequate foreplay, lubrication, paced entry, and mental relaxation can make penetration more comfortable and reduce unnecessary tension.

-2. Pelvic floor strength: Some people naturally have stronger muscles; others can train them through pelvic floor exercises (Kegels) — Do this not to impress, but to improve control and comfort.
+- Pelvic floor strength: Some people naturally have tighter muscles.
+Others can train them through pelvic floor exercises (Kegels).
+Do not do this to impress, but to improve control and comfort.

-3. Lubrication and preparation: Adequate foreplay, mental relaxation, and lube/toy play can be used to get the hole ready for penetration.
+- Lubrication and preparation: Using adequate foreplay, mental relaxation, and lube/toy play may help get the hole ready for penetration.

 Anal penetration is far less painful — and far more pleasurable — when the anal muscles are relaxed.
 Nothing about pain is worthy of celebration.

 Contrary to popular myth, regular bottoming doesn’t “loosen” someone permanently.
 And a “relaxed hole” does not indicate regular bottoming.
-Studies have confirmed that the anus maintains its elasticity through recovery (Rao et al., 20183; Jones, 2019)1.
+Studies have confirmed that the anus maintains its elasticity through recovery (Keef & Cobine, 2019)[2].

 So no — tightness isn’t proof of someone’s “body count.”
-Someone who’s fully relaxed during intimacy isn’t “overused”.
+Refrain from thinking that someone who’s fully relaxed during intimacy is “overused”.
 They are just at ease with their body and the moment.
 Equating tightness or relaxation with sexual history is a myth that fuels judgment and unnecessary hierarchy within the gay community.

 Bragging about a so-called ‘tight hole’ is a myth in Black gay culture that fuels toxic expectations in gay dating and romance and undermines genuine and meaningful connections.